 SABIC shares have risen 4.7 percent this year, underperforming Saudi Arabia's benchmark index, which has gained 12.3 percent in the same period, Reuters data shows.
 The stock was trading down 1.3 percent at 1000 GMT.

-The company had repaid SR25bn of debt in the past year and has outstanding debt of SR81bn, chief financial officer Mutlaq al-Morished said.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The company had repaid SR25bn of debt in the past year and has outstanding debt of SR81bn, chief financial officer Mutlaq al-Morished said.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.